SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProjectMember/GetProjectId.md

 # Integer GetProjectId()

-Parent project - the project this project member belongs to.
+Parent project* the project this project member belongs to.

 **Returns:** Integer